asgaardlab/sentiment-analysis-Steam_reviews/README.md

 * XLSX
 * TXT

-The sentiment of each reviews was computed by three different sentiment classifiers:
+The sentiment of each review was computed by three different sentiment classifiers:

 * NLTK
 * SentiStrength